devpato/PWA-Sample-demo/README.md

 });
 ```
 ### Activating the Service Worker
 This is one of the most important lifecycles of a Service Worker.
-In this lifecycle, you can perform operations before you activate the service worker.
+In this lifecycle, you can perform operations before you `activate` the Service Worker.
 In the example below, I'm getting rid of the old cache and leaving the new cache.
 This will help your application free up space in your cache.

 ```javascript
 self.addEventListener("activate", e => {